wix-incubator/react-native-crash-course/docs/App.Remx.md

 ```

 # Writing your first action
-Actions are where we put our imperative business logic, and so we call them by simply invoking them (with arguments if needed).
-Actions can be asynchronous, and shouldn't return anything (to enforce uni-directional data flow).
+Actions are where we put our imperative business logic, we call them by simply invoking them (with arguments if needed).
+Actions can be asynchronous, and shouldn't return anything (to enforce [unidirectional data flow](https://flaviocopes.com/react-unidirectional-data-flow/)).

+> :point_right: I added a link above explaining what unidirectional data flow is, since some might not be aware of this this concept and might be interested in further reading (like me).
+I grabbed an article I thought was short and to the point, but please feel free to link something else above instead.

 Create a `posts.actions.js` file next to the `posts.store.js` file.

-> We don't need any dispatching function because our stores are just plain old JS objects (that we tested separately).
-So although not a part of the API (there's really nothing special about dispatch anyway), we encourage the separation of actions and stores for low coupling, and to put action files next to the same use-case store files, for high cohesion.
+> We don't need any dispatching function because our stores are just plain old JS objects (which we tested separately).
+So although not a part of the API (there's really nothing special about dispatch anyway), we encourage the separation of actions and stores for low coupling, and also to put action files next to the same use case store files, for high cohesion.

 ## 5. Add the `fetchPosts` Action
-The first action will fetch our posts from somewhere and update the posts store state with the setter that you just created.
-For now, we will “fake” the data that we will later receive from the server.
+The first action will fetch our posts and update the posts store state with the setter you just created.
+For now, we will “fake” the data which we will later receive from the server.

 Your action should look like this: